-Except that with the American flag, and even longer with the British royal line, it gets less and less momentary with each passing year… and especially each jubilee year.
+Except that with the American flag, and even longer with the British royal line, it gets less and less momentary with each passing year and jubilee.

-And of course, we Americans can indulge, if we want, in a sort of guilty pleasure in enjoying, or being fascinated by, all the celebratory doings across the pond, since they are, after all, a display of part of our own national history, albeit one that we rejected — call it a parent past, in whose philosophical heart many of the ideas of liberty that we cherish and now try to live by were developed.
+And of course, we Americans can indulge a bit, if we want, in a sort of possibly guilty pleasure in enjoying a little fascination with the celebratory doings across the pond, since they are, after all, a display of part of our own national history, albeit one that we rejected - call it a parent past, in whose philosophical heart many of the ideas of liberty that we cherish and now try to live by were developed.

 There remain, of course, other and far more ancient symbols of national continuity - in stone.

 Athens' pillared Parthenon and Egypt's stony Sphinx still hold their places of honor and weathered endurance, standing far longer than our flexible American fabric has fluttered above our joys and sorrows.